enkidevs/curriculum/python/functional-programming/sum-all-map-functions/the-all-built-in.md

 #result = False
 ```

-> 💡 Can you think of a situation where you would want to use the `all` function?
+> > 💬 Can you think of a practical example for using `all`?
+>
+> Leave a comment or view other comments for inspiration before moving on.